jeffboichuk/ice-marketing/course-outline-and-midterm-launch.md

 ## Objective {-}

-- To outline how our subsequent sessions will cover the broad discipline of marketing, a discipline that at its core is about information processing and decision making to optimize the triple bottom line
+- To outline how our subsequent sessions will cover the broad discipline of marketing, a discipline that at its core is about processing information and making decisions to optimize the triple bottom line
 - To learn how you can focus on work that is grand, novel, curiosity-inducing, broad in scope, and actionable to give both the projects you dedicate time to and your career momentum out of the gate